-Hello, my name is Piyakrit, but please call me Eng (pronounced: Ing)!
+Hello, my name is Piyakrit, but please call me Eng!

 I am an intern at the Ministry of Public Health (MOPH), Thailand, working within the Genomic Medicine division at the Department of Medical Sciences (DMSc).
-Here, I am working on various projects within Genomics Thailand (Facebook) - from developing bioinformatics pipelines, performing genome-wide association studies (GWAS) to variant interpretation for genetic diseases, primarily breast cancer.
-All of this was new to me, but I found this endeavour satisfying!
+Here, I am working on various projects within Genomics Thailand (Facebook) - from developing bioinformatics pipelines, performing genome-wide association studies (GWAS) to variant interpretation for genetic diseases, such as breast cancer.
+All of this was new to me, but I found this endeavour immensely satisfying to learn!

-Prior to this, I worked on single-cell image analysis in human embryonic stem cells with Rafael Carazo-Salas at the University of Bristol.
-Through this project, I discovered my interests for data analysis and computational biology.
+Prior to this, I worked on single-cell image analysis of differentiating human embryonic stem cells with Rafael Carazo-Salas at the University of Bristol.
+The project involved extracting biology features (cell cycle, marker expression, migration patterns) to quantitatively determine differentiated cells from stem cells.

 Cell migration is a community effort.
-Pictured is a timelapse of differentiating human embryonic stem cells.
+Pictured is a timelapse of differentiating human embryonic stem cells across 5 days.
 Nuclei visualised by H2B staining.

 A co-transcriptional complex?
 Fluorescence visualisation of Leishmania "VEX2" (mCherry-tagged) and "VEX1" (mNeonGreen-tagged), a component of the splice leader array body (SLAB).